NOAA-GSL/VxIngest/docs/decisions/scientific/sdr-0002-recalculate-all-heights-for-raobs.md

 ### Positive

+- We will have consistent height levels for computing further verification statistics
+- The height levels will be derived from values we trust more than the recorded height; like temperature, pressure, and specific humidity.

 ### Neutral

-- It is important to understand this interpolation technique when comparing our RAOB data to the data in the PrepBufr files.
+- It is important to understand this interpolation technique when comparing our RAOB data to the data in the raw PrepBufr-formatted RAOB observation files.
 They do not compare one to one.

 ### Negative

+- The height levels will be derived from other data, rather than using the measured values.
+This could differ from other ways the RAOB observation data is used in models.
+- We will be further interpolating the observations to the mandatory levels.